The Do’s and Don’ts of Speaking With an Insurance Adjuster

-As a personal injury attorney at Morris Law, I provide each client with the personal attention and compassionate counsel they deserve.
-I have the necessary expertise to fight for fair and full compensation on behalf of my clients in Greenville, South Carolina, and throughout Upstate South Carolina, including the communities of Anderson, Pickens, Laurens, and Spartanburg.
+As a personal injury attorney at Morris Law, We provide each client with the personal attention and compassionate counsel they deserve.
+We have the necessary expertise to fight for fair and full compensation on behalf of we clients in Greenville, South Carolina, and throughout Upstate South Carolina, including the communities of Anderson, Pickens, Laurens, and Spartanburg.

 When you file your personal injury claim, the insurance company will send a representative – also known as an insurance adjuster – to assess the damage and handle your claim.
 The adjuster plays a critical role in the insurance claims process because this is the person who decides what amount of money should be awarded to the claimant.

 However, just because an insurance adjuster is assigned to handle your claim does not mean that they are on your side.
 The adjuster is hired by an insurance company and represents their employer’s interests.
 Denying claims and paying as little as possible is an insurance company’s way of maximizing its profits.

 When you get a call from the insurance adjuster, do not be surprised if the adjuster asks you to provide a recorded statement.
 Many people do not realize this, but they can – and, frankly, should – refuse to provide recorded statements to the insurance adjuster before speaking with an attorney.